Best Free Antivirus Software in 2026 | Top Picks & Reviews

 Malwarebytes Free

-Best for: Users who need to clean up infected devices or add a manual scanner to their setup
+Best for cleaning up infected devices or adding a manual scanner

 Malwarebytes Free is a powerful, on-demand malware scanner, ideal for removing infections after they occur.
 Unlike others on this list, it does not offer real-time protection unless upgraded to the paid version.